 “New York State has been hit hard by the opioid epidemic, and Congress should be doing everything it can to help our communities fight back against this crisis and prevent abuse of these highly addictive drugs,” said Senator Gillibrand.
 “As the Senate prepares to vote on a major legislative package that could deliver millions of dollars in resources to our local communities, I’m fighting to pass provisions to help support and fund Prescription Drug Monitoring Programs like I-STOP that help prevent abuse and prescription fraud, and I’m working to ensure that this legislation gives towns and cities across New York the federal funding they need to support their work to combat the opioid epidemic.”

 The Opioid Crisis Response Act would provide federal assistance and funding to states to improve their PDMPs to encourage the sharing of data between states and implement other prevention strategies that have proven to be effective in combatting the opioid epidemic.
-New York’s drug monitoring program, I-STOP, has been in effect since 2013 and has helped reduce “doctor-shopping”— when people go to multiple doctors to get prescriptions for opioid pills or any other controlled substance — by 90 percent.
+New York’s prescription drug monitoring program, I-STOP, has been in effect since 2013 and has helped reduce “doctor-shopping” — when people go to multiple doctors to get prescriptions for opioid pills or any other controlled substance — by 90 percent.
 As of March 2018, New York is currently sharing with and receiving prescription drug monitoring data from 25 states and the District of Columbia.
 Gillibrand fought for the Opioid Crisis Response Act to provide critical support for New York and other states to expand prescription drug monitoring, which is crucial to combatting the opioid crisis and plays a critical role in helping to improve opioid and clinical prescribing practices, protect at-risk patients, and prevent fraud.

 The Opioid Crisis Response Act that Gillibrand is fighting to pass would do the following:

 - Improve Prescription Drug Monitoring Programs by